 Snoring is a problem in and of itself, but it can also be a sign that obstructive sleep apnea exists.
 This is why patients who are dealing with snoring will want to visit their primary care physician to determine if obstructive sleep apnea is a more accurate diagnosis of their condition.
 Obstructive sleep apnea is a sleeping disorder that can impact one’s daily life.
 Patients may never feel rested, and this is because they never reach the deep level of sleep they need each evening.
 These patients may also notice increased depression and anxiety, and reduced memory and concentration.
 Patients may also experience daytime fatigue and insomnia.
 By visiting a doctor for a sleep study, this condition can be diagnosed—and in many cases, can be treated by a dentist through oral appliance therapy.

 Call today to learn more about obstructive sleep apnea and snoring treatments

-Drs.
-Keri Smith and David Hiebert are dedicated professionals at NW Heights Dental ready to help Portland, OR area patients with their oral health care needs.
+Dr. Keri Smith are dedicated professionals at NW Heights Dental ready to help Portland, OR area patients with their oral health care needs.
 If you live in or around the community and are interested in working with a team of committed dentists, we welcome you to call our office at (503) 646-1463.